- What Is Ghosting on a Monitor?

 - Right-click on your display device in the list (i.e., NVIDIA or Intel), and click on Update Driver in the context menu.

-- Turn on your internet connection and select the ‘Search automatically for drivers’ option.
+- Select the ‘Search automatically for drivers’ option.
 The system will search for the latest driver version for your graphics card and install it.

 - Restart your computer when the process is complete.

-How to Use Auslogics Driver Updater to Update All Faulty Drivers on Your PC
+How to Use Auslogics Driver Updater to Update Your PC’s Faulty Device Drivers

 Auslogics Driver Updater is a third-party app that can update your drivers automatically.
 Once installed, Driver Updater reads the specifications of your PC, including your operating system version and processor type.
 It then performs a scan to detect drivers that are missing, corrupt, outdated, faulty, or incompatible.